ignite/cli/docs/1 Introduction/4 Configuration.md

         bond_denom: "denom"
 ```

-After manipulating the `config.yml` to your likings, you can start the blockchain application with `starport serve`.
-This will create (or override) the folder located at your user homefolder `~/.myappd` (the name of your application with a `d` for `daemon` attached) and initiate your blockchain with the genesis file, located under `~/.myappd/config`.
+After manipulating the `config.yml` to your likings, you can start the blockchain app with `starport serve`.
+This will create (or override) the folder located at your user homefolder `~/.myappd` (the name of your app with a `d` for `daemon` attached) and initiate your blockchain with the genesis file, located under `~/.myappd/config`.
 The second folder you can find in the `~/.myappd` folder is `data` - this is where the blockchain will write the consecutive blocks and transactions.
 The other folder created is the `~/.myappcli` folder, which contains a configuration file for your current command line interface, such as `chain-id`, output parameters such as `json` or `indent` mode.

 If you want to make sure all of your data from the blockchain setup is deleted, make sure to remove the `~/.myappd` and `~/.myappcli` folder.

 ## Address denomination

-You can change the way addresses look in your blockchain application.
+You can change the way addresses look in your blockchain app.
 Namely what they have attached in the beginning.
 On the Cosmos SDK Main Hub addresses are displayed with a `cosmos` in front of their address, e.g.

 `cosmos12fjzdtqfrrve7zyg9sv8j25azw2ua6tvu07ypf`

-You can change the first prefix by changing the `AccountAddressPrefix` variable in your created application `/app/prefix.go`.
+You can change the first prefix by changing the `AccountAddressPrefix` variable in your created app `/app/prefix.go`.
 It is recommended that you leave the other variables as they are, because those are standards used in the other Cosmos SDK chains and can therefore be recognized.
 These have security implications such as not sending to addresses that might not be able to spend it.

 To have your frontend working properly with the new denomination, you need to change the `VUE_APP_ADDRESS_PREFIX` variable in `/vue/.env`.